Veeam Backup & Replication

 - Perform audits or Sure Backups to prove to an internal or external audit team that VMs can be booted or restored in the case of a failure

-- Supports Data Lab (Virtual Lab) for testing
+- Supports Data Lab for testing and Dev Ops

 - Boot VMs on the backup system to test patches, configurations, and other updates before rolling out to the production environment